 We seek fiction that is literary, experimental, genre-based, or a combination of these and other styles.
 Work need not specifically address South Asian issues or experiences, though this is welcome.
 All fiction must be previously unpublished, but upon publication may be printed elsewhere with the remark of its original appearance in Kajal.
 To submit, send a double-spaced PDF and short author bio or artist’s statement to email@example.com.
 Submissions may be flash fiction or longer-form but should not exceed 20 pages.
 Please allow a reading period of two to three weeks and do not send multiple submissions concurrently.

 Email your submission to to firstname.lastname@example.org.
 Submit no more than 3 poems at a time.
 We try to get back to applicants within a few weeks.
 Poems should be attached as one single document with your first and last name in the title of the file.
 In your email, add a few lines about who you are and why you’re submitting to Kajal.

-Email all submissions to email@example.com.
 Any deviation from the guidelines above will result in delays for your submission.
-Unfortunately we are unable to pay contributors but we expect to change that soon so please keep an eye out for updates to our policy.
-We appreciate your patience.
+Unfortunately we are unable to pay digital contributors but we do compensate contributors to our print magazine.
+Keep an eye out for submission calls.